-Farnes East MCZ lies within the North East Marine Plan Area.
+Farnes East MPA lies within the North East Marine Plan Area.
 The North East Marine Plan6 was adopted in 2021.
-Any decision to propose management for these sites will be made in accordance with the North East Marine Plan.
-In particular, the following marine plan policies in the North East Marine Plan will be relevant:
+The decision to propose management for these sites has been made in accordance with the North East Marine Plan.
+In particular, the following marine plan policies in the North East Marine Plan are relevant: